Benefits at a glance

 Supported sitting down

-The Kenevo automatically detects when you sit down and supports you.
+The Kenevo automatically detects when you sit down and assists you.
 Even if your movement is slow, you stay in control, because the joint bends accordingly slowly.
 This feature makes the Kenevo a very stable leg prosthesis.
 You can hold on to the chair or a walking aid with your hands while sitting down.

 Supported standing up